-At Blanchet House of Hospitality Earth Day is every day.
-Our mission compels us to better the health and well-being of the people we serve and that means caring for the environment we share too.
-From our nonprofit meal program’s kitchen to our building’s construction we have incorporated sustainable living practices to lessen the negative impact on the environment.
+At Blanchet House of Hospitality, Earth Day is every day.
+Our mission compels us to better the health and well-being of the people we serve, which means caring for the environment we share too.
+From our nonprofit meal program’s zero food waste kitchen to our building’s construction we have incorporated sustainable living practices to lessen the negative impact on the environment.

 Operating sustainably means we are reducing the number of resources needed to run our programs by doing the following: